Eastfield Primary School SEND Provision

 All parents/carers of children joining the school are invited to meet their child’s class teacher during the summer term before their children start at the school.
 We also ask parents to let us know if their child has a disability or if they feel their child has any special educational needs so that we can make sure the right support is in place for the child.
 We undertake home visits for all children who are new to Eastfield.

 We help older children prepare for secondary school through a class project in Year 6 ‘Preparing for Secondary School’.
 This helps the children understand how a typical day works in secondary school, what their timetable might look like, how to find out who to go to for help if they need it.
-Children on the SEN Register have an additional transition programme to support them with preparation for Secondary School.
+Children on the SEND Register have an additional transition programme to support them with preparation for Secondary School.
 Children with Complex Needs will undergo a transition programme with the SALT (Speech and Language Therapist).

-How parents are involved in school life:
+How are parents involved in school/college life?

 At Eastfield we believe in working in partnership with parents/carers and we hope that our parents will share and support us in that belief.

 We are always ready to speak to parents about any concerns they have about their child.
-The Inclusion Manager has an ‘Open Door Policy’ and members of SLT (Senior Leadership Team) are also available by appointment.
+The Inclusion Manager has an ‘Open-Door Policy’ and members of SLT (Senior Leadership Team) are also available by appointment.
 There are also parent representatives on the Governing Body of the school.

 Parents are invited in for all multi-agency meetings about their child.
 Translators are provided as necessary and when available.